 The Records Management Program also provides guidance on keeping and destroying records, help in identifying records of permanent historical value, assistance on maintaining compliance with University records retention policies, consultation on controlling costs associated with records storage, assistance in transferring records to offsite storage facilities, guidance on managing the records of new and separating employees, help in preparing for office moves and clean ups, and information on resources for large scale scanning and destruction projects.
 Below is a selection of helpful guides:

 Remember to determine whether you have the official version of the record.
 Unofficial, convenience copies of a record have no retention requirement and, therefore, can be destroyed when no longer administratively useful.
+Some Schedule entries will define the official record copy holder.

 If you do not see a particular record type in the schedule, or if you are having trouble identifying a record in hand, please contact the University Records Manager.